Are you considering becoming a radiologist? Explore how to become a radiologist below.

-A radiologist is a medical doctor specializing in the interpretation of medical images (radiology).
-Doctors rely on radiologists to accurately determine what your medical imaging exam means, making them a key part of the diagnostic process.
+A radiologist is a medical doctor who interprets medical images (radiology).
+Doctors rely on radiologists to accurately determine what your medical imaging exam means.
+Radiologists diagnose or treat illness/disease through various methods, such as:

-Your major doesn’t necessarily have an admissions advantage but can provide helpful information to carry into your medical degree.
+Your major doesn’t necessarily give you an advantage, but science/math majors can provide helpful information to carry into your medical degree.
 Completing your prerequisite courses is the most important factor at this stage.

 During your four-year medical degree, you’ll choose to specialize in radiology.
-While the first three years of medical school are essentially the same for most students, the fourth year is when you’ll be able to take specific electives that pertain to radiology if you so choose.
+The first three years of medical school are essentially the same for most students.
+The fourth year is when you can take specific electives that pertain to radiology.